A downloadable game for Windows and Linux

 - Greenlit by the community on March 4, 2014

-- Includes final release version and subsequent updates (Estimated delivery: Winter 2016).
+- Includes final release version and subsequent updates (Estimated delivery: TBA).
 Steam key (Early Access and Release) as soon as available.

 - Developed with Liminal, an in-house prototyping game engine for no-static-assets procedural games, using None, an inhouse-developed programming language with unique features